jaccon/NodeTelegramBot/README.md

 So this time we use a Axios to get a file uploaded to Telegram plataform.
 We can get a file path to photo and voice.
 Remember all uploaded files stay enabled only one hour.

+#### Bot 05
+In Bot 05 we use a listening a string and regex to reply to user.

 Happy coding ;-).
 by @Jaccon